The trouble with investing in a new, unknown technology is that it’s sometimes difficult to know what questions to ask a potential vendor.

 - Complexity of Data

 Why it Matters: It’s highly likely that you need to bring multiple, complex data sources into the mix to get a complete picture of your business.
-These questions are designed to ensure that your solution is flexible enough to handle anything you throw at it, and to treat it like a single source of truth.
+These questions are designed to ensure that your solution is flexible enough to handle anything you throw at it and to treat it like a single source of truth.
 For example, you’ll need to know how each vendor connects to different data sources, what connectors they offer, and if there are any external extract, transform, and load (ETL) requirements.

 - Implementation Time

-Why it Matters: The longer it takes to fully implement your BI solution, the longer you’ll wait until you start to see return on investment.
+Why it Matters: The longer it takes to fully implement your BI solution, the longer you’ll wait until you start to see a return on investment.
 These questions are designed to establish how long you can expect to wait until your technical solution is rolled out, your team’s on board, and you’re ready to start getting results.
 You should clarify how many weeks or months you should factor into your timeline for implementation as well as how long it typically takes for training and onboarding.
 Adoption can often be overlooked but has a huge impact on when you’ll start to see ROI.

 - Total Cost of Ownership